YosefLab/mrvi/README.md

 [link-tests]: https://github.com/YosefLab/mrvi/actions/workflows/test.yml
 [badge-docs]: https://img.shields.io/readthedocs/mrvi

-V2 of single-cell Variational Inference.
+Multi-resolution Variational Inference.

+[!Warning]
+This is a soft launch of the new `mrvi` package.
+We are working on docs and tutorials.

 ## Getting started